Marco Polo argali

 Marco Polo argali are CITES-listed species, so CITES export permits are required; additional import permits for both argali and ibex are required by the United States and some other countries.
 Your outfitter’s staff will need to coordinate with local operators and government agencies to obtain licenses and the required CITES export permits.
 Trophies are usually shipped as soon as the export documents are issued.

-You will hunt in the middle of the Darvaz mountains, a region which represents the best-preserved nature in the entire Darvaz Range.
+You will hunt in the middle of the Tajik Pamirs, “the roof of the world”, on the border of Tajik National Park.
 An experience you will never forget!
 Discover the breathtaking beauty of never-ending landscapes, high peaks and the traditional inhabitants of Tajikistan.
 Ibex are offered only in very limited numbers to avoid negative impact on the population which also serves as an important prey for the snow leopard.
 To ensure sustainable use and minimal impact on the population, we concentrate on old class animals at least over 8 years.
-Ibex horns are above 41,5 inches (105 cm).
-Day 1: Arrival at the airport, transfer to the hunting territory, acclimatisation and setting up of the camp.
-Day 2-8: Dedicated to the hunt.
-Day 9: Transfer back to Dushanbe We also offer professionally organised hunting tours on Bukharan Markhor and Wild boars.
-All tours are organised strictly on the basis of official permits the company obtains for their guests by the responsible state authorities.
-The tuskers are usually above 18 cm (7 inches) length and Wild boars are usually hunted in a neighboring area where it occurs in large numbers and causes significant damage to local agriculture.
-We are ready to tailor your hunt to your wishes.
+Day 1-2: Arrival at the airport, transfer to the hunting territory, acclimatisation and setting up of the camp.
+Day 3-9: Dedicated to the hunt.
+Day 10-11: Transfer back to Dushanbe We are ready to tailor your hunt to your wishes.
 Flexibility in the number of hunting days as well as on species.
 If you are successful within the first days, we also offer the possibility to combine your trip with an unforgettable big tusker hunt, with no additional costs besides the shooting fee.
 Family and friends are very welcome.
 We would be delighted to organise special hiking tours and sightseeing programs for your family while you are on your chase.
 Just ask! for individual services & hunts.

 Trip available on: 15 November 2019 28 February 2020